biocatiit/website/content/pages/users_howto_saxs_collect.rst

             *   Connect capillary to Hamilton syringe pump (on desktop) and press wash

-            *   When done, capillary can be reconnected to the HPLC (red outlet 1 line)
+            *   When done, capillary can be reconnected to the HPLC

-                *   Make sure tube is inserted all the way (will feel resistance) and screw lines together
+                *   Make sure tube connection is secure and check all unions for leaks before exiting the hutch.

                 *   **BE CAREFUL MANOUVERING THE PEEK TUBES CONNECTED TO THE CAPILLARY AS THE CAPILLARY WALLS ARE 10 MICRON QUARTZ AND